Travel in Iceland remains normal. See details on the latest eruption.

-Dip into one of the many hot springs and geothermal pools in Iceland on your next holiday adventure.
-From the famous Blue Lagoon to the hot Reykjadalur river, a trip to Iceland isn’t complete without experiencing the country’s warm and healing waters.
+Dip your toes into Icelands hot springs and geothermal pools on your next holiday adventure.
+From the famous Blue Lagoon to the hot Reykjadalur River, a trip to Iceland isn’t complete without experiencing the country’s warm and healing waters.

-The geothermal warmth in Iceland is of no shortage and all around these red volcanic zones, you will find hot water sources that Icelanders have used to bathe in since settlement.
-The water in Iceland is all geothermal, originally boiling hot from the ground and actually needs to be cooled down in order for people to use it at their homes.
+The geothermal warmth in Iceland is in no short supply, and all around these red volcanic zones, you will find hot water sources that Icelanders have used to bathe in since settlement.
+The water in Iceland is all geothermal.
+Initially, it’s boiling hot and needs to be cooled down for people to use it at home.

-This endless source of hot water has resulted in numerous swimming pools spread all around the country and it is often said that a village needs no more than 50 residents for there to be a reason to build a swimming pool.
+Thanks to this endless source of warm geothermal water, a certain culture of swimming formed in Iceland.
+Today, Locals and tourists alike enjoy the activity.
+It is often said that a village needs no more than 50 residents for there to be a reason to build a swimming pool.

 seljavallalaug hot spring in the mountains

-The Blue Lagoon is a world famous hot spring spa facility known for its magical blue color and healing powers.
-The water is very rich in silica and other skin-nurturing minerals so much so that Icelandic doctors even write out prescriptions for their psoriasis patients to go to the Blue Lagoon.
+The Blue Lagoon is a world-famous hot spring spa facility known for its magical blue color and healing powers.
+The water is very rich in silica and other skin-nurturing minerals, so much so that Icelandic doctors even write prescriptions for psoriasis patients to go to the Blue Lagoon.

-The changing rooms are luxurious, there are two fabulous restaurants, a cafeteria, an in-water bar and you can order an in-water massage.
-The place is located in the middle of a lava field and the pitch black rocks are covered in the white silica making the place even more authentic and true.
+The changing rooms are luxurious.
+There are two fabulous restaurants, a cafeteria, and an in-water bar.
+You can even order an in-water massage.
+The lagoon is in the middle of a lava field, and the pitch-black rocks are covered in white silica, making the place even more authentic.

 Location: Blue Lagoon: Norðurljósavegur 9, 240 Grindavík